 Chapter 6: Nordic Noir

-Anastasiya Astapova is a Senior Research Fellow in the Department of Estonian and Comparative Folklore at the University of Tartu, Estonia.
+Anastasiya Astapova is Senior Research Fellow in the Department of Estonian and Comparative Folklore at the University of Tartu, Estonia.

 Eirikur Bergmann is Professor of Politics at Bifrost University, Iceland.

 Asbjørn Dyrendal is Professor of Religious Studies at the Norwegian University of Science and Technology in Trondheim.

 Annika Rabo is Professor Emeritus of Social Anthropology at Stockholm University, Sweden.